intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/metafmt-d4xx.rst

 and MetadataId_CameraIntrinsics (ID 5).
 For their description see [1_].
 This document describes proprietary metadata types, used by D4xx cameras.

-V4L2_META_FMT_D4XX buffers follow the metadata buffer layout of V4L2_META_FMT_UVC with the only difference, that it also includes proprietary payload header data.
 D4xx cameras use bulk transfers and only send one payload per frame, therefore their headers cannot be larger than 255 bytes.

 This document implements Intel Configuration version 3 [9_].